otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 npm install eslint --save-dev
 npm init @eslint/config
 ```

+Check the `package.json` file to ensure you have installed `eslint`.

 The first command will install **ESLint** as a development dependency.
 The second command will prompt you with the following questions: